deepkit/deepkit-framework/DEVELOPMENT.md

 # Development

 ## Prerequisites
 Deepkit uses NPM and Lerna to manage this monorepo.
-Local package linking is managed through the [npm-local-development](https://www.npmjs.com/package/npm-local-development) CLI.
+Local package linking is managed through the NPM Workspaces.

 Make sure `libpq5` and `libpq-dev` are installed, and `python` refers Python2.

-Node v18 is needed.
+Node >= v18 is needed.

 ## Getting Started